Aceinna/docs_openrtk/tutorial/IMU/NavigationStudio.rst

 .. contents:: Contents
     :local:

+With the following complete:

-With the algorithm and serial output-message created and running on the OpenIMU hardware, the message description added to *openimu.json*, and *python-openimu* installed on your system, you are ready to collect data.
+    1. Algorithm and serial output-message created and running on the OpenIMU hardware
+    2. The message description added to *openimu.json*
+    3. *python-openimu* installed on your system

+you are now ready to collect IMU data.

 OpenIMU Server